Gaming industry under DDoS attack. Get DDoS protection now. Start onboarding

 DDoS (distributed denial-of-service) attacks are evolving to become even more sophisticated and dangerous.
 That’s why it’s vital to keep your digital resources thoroughly protected and stay aware of changes in how cybercriminals are targeting businesses.

 The latest Gcore Radar report, covering the second half of 2024, offers insights into the latest attack trends, the industries that are most affected, and a general overview of the cyber threat landscape.
-These findings underscore the need for advanced, adaptive DDoS protection strategies to counter evolving attack patterns and shifting targets.
+These findings underscore the need for advanced, adaptive DDoS mitigation strategies to counter evolving attack patterns and shifting targets.
 Here are three key insights from the report, which you can download in full here.

 #1.
 The number and size of DDoS attacks continue to increase